 “This resource helps you to decide what to place your attention upon, in order to make positive improvements in your life over the next couple of weeks”.

 A well-being resource that’s “a brilliant way to get people talking about what really matters”.

-The cards are used throughout the world by therapists, teachers, counsellors, doctors, social workers, facilitators, trainers, carers, life-coaches – in fact anyone who works to improve well-being, regardless of their environment.
+The cards are used throughout the world by educational psychologists, therapists, teachers, counsellors, doctors, social workers, facilitators, trainers, carers, life-coaches – in fact anyone who works to improve well-being, regardless of their environment.